DCC-Lab/RayTracing/tutorial/article.md

 - Optical design is everywhere, although not referred to by this name.
 Students need to know certain system properties to successfully build their systems.
 However, not everyone has the knowledge from undergraduate courses or experience.
 Of course, when needed eventually, many people dig in and figure it out, but not everyone actually digs in.
 This in fact, includes many people such as the last author of this article.
 - Tedious to obtain numbers even if formalism is not particularly complicated
-- Zemax, CodeV steep learning curve.
+- Zemax, CodeV and others have a steep learning curve.
-- This Python module is designed to provide answers (and teach) to non-experts so they can identify weaknesses in their optical systems, in particular microscopes, but also fiber-based devices or illumination devices.
+- This Python module is designed to provide answers (and teach!) to non-experts so they can identify weaknesses in their optical systems, in particular microscopes, but also fiber-based devices or illumination devices.

 ## Formalism